 It's summer!
 Things are planted and blooming, you want to be outside in the nice weather, and you're keeping up proper watering practices, of course.
-So proper, in fact, that some plants have gone a little crazy and need pruning!
+So proper, in fact, that some plants have grown a little too happy and need pruning!

 Pruning trees, shrubs and perennials in summer is largely about housekeeping.
 Rather than major thinning and shaping (as we might perform in winter) or stimulating new growth (spring), we are dealing with clutter and overgrowth from the growing season and keeping it from getting too dense or too far out of hand.
 Not to mention, we are making them look good to enjoy on those golden summer evenings.